NguyenTJoseph/reading-notes/README.md

 # Author
 Joseph Nguyen
 # Introduction
 My name is Joseph, I live in Seattle and have 2 dogs.
 I love going out and doing things in the outdoors such as going on walks, biking, snowboarding, and being out on the water.
-My brother and my mother are both software developers and I always had an afinity towards tech and am excited to persue a career in it.
+My brother and my mother are both software developers and I have always had an afinity towards tech and am excited to persue a career in it.
 # reading-notes
 ## Growth Mindset
 **What is growth mindset?**